Marceloasf/aws-cloud-practitioner/README.md

     - Design using multiple instances
     - Design using multiple Availability Zones
     - Separate single server into multiple tiered application
-    - For Amazon RDS, use Multi-AZ feature
+    - For Amazon RDS, use the Multi-AZ feature

 - Build Security in every layer:
     - Encrypt Data at rest and in transit